su2code/SU2/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language.
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences.
-* Gracefully accepting constructive criticism
+* Gracefully accepting and giving constructive criticism.
-* Focusing on what is best for the community
+* Focusing on what is best for the community.
-* Showing empathy towards other community members
+* Showing empathy towards other community members.
+* Offering guidance towards those with less expertise.

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances.
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal or political attacks.
-* Public or private harassment
+* Public or private harassment.
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Our Responsibilities